Wednesday, September 11, 2024

 (The audio’s another story, reportedly over 150 hours worth without corresponding image.
 And we’ll get to that.)

 And it's all been cleaned up and smoothed.
 More coherently in order even down to a helpful calendar count.
-As someone who’s read the books, who knows Sulpy and Purple Chick and all three Glyn Johns, the surprise of the thing to me wasn’t so much what’s shockingly new but instead how much is still in it.
+As someone who’s read the books, who knows Sulpy and Purple Chick and all three Glyn Johns, the surprise of the thing to me wasn’t so much what’s shockingly new but instead how much old is still in it.

 It’s not the white-wash.
 It’s the very definition of a “hang movie.”
 The flow is the same from Twickenham to Saville Row to the roof.
 George still walks out (during “Two of Us” but a different one), John’s still pretty sluggish in the early going, and Yoko, ever Yoko, in the corners of the frame knitting.
 Ringo stares and smokes, but still barely manages to get past 50 words (just), mostly through dint of one conversation near the middle.
 Paul's the walrus.